withastro/astro/docs/src/pages/installation.md

 yarn create astro
 ```

-[`create-astro`](https://github.com/snowpackjs/astro/tree/main/packages/create-astro) wizard lets you choose from a set of [starter templates](/examples) or alternatively, you could import your own Astro project directly from Github.
+[`create-astro`](https://github.com/snowpackjs/astro/tree/main/packages/create-astro) wizard lets you choose from a set of [starter templates](/examples) or alternatively, you could import your own Astro project directly from GitHub.

 ```bash
 # Note: Replace "my-astro-project" with the name of your project.